mozilla/fxa-content-server/docs/relier-communication-protocols/fx-webchannel.md

 Sent after the user successfully changes their password.
 No response is expected.
 A change password causes a user's `unwrapBKey` to change, all data that is sent with `fxaccounts:login` is sent with `fxaccounts:change_password`.

+#### fxaccounts:sync_preferences
+Sent after the user clicks the `Sync preferences` button after the user verifies their email address.
+No data is sent.
+No response is expected.

 #### profile:change

 Sent after the user changes their avatar or display name.
 No response is